Table of Contents

 - Stick to the promises you make to provide refunds and credits, especially if a specific timeframe is mentioned.

-- Be careful not to erroneously process transactions that should be voided or cancelled.
+- Be careful not to erroneously process transactions that should be voided or canceled.

 When a cardholder contacts their issuing bank to dispute a transaction and receive a chargeback, the dispute is assigned a reason code that most closely matches the substance of the cardholder’s claims.
 The reason code provides the merchant and other stakeholders in the dispute with a concise explanation for why a chargeback has been granted.